 Voice of God Introduction for Sydney James Harcourt

-At the 2016 US Open, Andy Taylor provided the above “Voice of God” introduction for Norm Lewis.
-The decorated Broadway legend performed the National Anthem before the Men’s Singles Championship.
+At the 2016 US Open, Andy Taylor provided the above “Voice of God” introduction for Sydney James Harcourt.
+On Labor Day, Sydney performed the National Anthem alongside US Open ballpersons who are military veterans.

 Live Stadium narration for Sport Production